 - Patients with complex alterations in electrolyte balance, acid base status, renal function or disturbance of other components of plasma will require individualised care.
 This guideline may not be appropriate in such cases. - Prescribe premixed bags (or consultant approved & pharmacy prepared potassium solutions) for intravenous infusion wherever possible.
-Only prescribe the addition of potassium chloride ampoules to solutions in the circumstances described above under point 1. - Consider ongoing potassium losses (e.g. from diarrhoea, stoma and drain sites) when determining replacement therapy. - In treatment resistant hypokalaemia, ensure serum magnesium is checked and corrected if necessary. - Potassium is to be prescribed enterally wherever possible unless clinically inappropriate (e.g. severe hypokalaemia, unable to tolerate enteral potassium). - Intravenous potassium must be prescribed in millimoles (mmol) of potassium and include
+Only prescribe the addition of potassium chloride ampoules to solutions in the circumstances described above under point 1. - Consider ongoing potassium losses (e.g. from diarrhoea, stoma and drain sites) when determining replacement therapy. - In treatment resistant hypokalaemia, ensure serum magnesium is checked and corrected if necessary. - Potassium is to be prescribed enterally if clinically inappropriate.